2021–22 United Rugby Championship: URC – Regional Shields Pools Tables

+Green background indicates Shield winner teams guaranteed a place in the 2022–23 European Champions Cup Bold : Regional Shield winner.

 United Rugby Championship table

 The overall United Rugby Championship table is the central pillar of the regular season, and the mechanism by which the teams qualifying for the Championship play-off bracket are decided.
 The top eight teams in the table at the end of the regular season, regardless of regional pool, qualify for the play-off quarter-finals, seeded in the order they finished the regular season.

 The overall table also provides the secondary path to qualification for the European Rugby Champions Cup, with the four highest-ranked teams not already qualified as Shield winners gaining qualification.